vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

     ccj220101

-    During this lab, you will see `{your-id}` listed as part of the suggested resource name whenever you need to enter your unique ID.
+    During this lab, you could see `{your-id}` listed as part of the suggested resource name whenever you need to enter your unique ID.
 The `{your-id}` portion of the suggested resource name is a placeholder.
 You will replace the entire placeholder string (including the `{}`) with your unique value.

 1. In the **Course ID** field, enter **az220**.